theonewhowritesthedocs/lwms-docs/docs/core_functions/shipping_multi_site_transfer.md

 # Shipping Multi-Site Transfer

-The Shipping Multi-Site Transfer web app allows you to log the necessary information when transfering stock lines from one warehouse to another.
+The Shipping Multi-Site Transfer web app allows you to log the necessary information and execute the necessary actions when transfering stock lines from one warehouse to another.

 ## Flow Diagram